-- Get a large bowl add the chicken and the Adobo Seasoning.
+- Get a large bowl add the chicken and the SPG Seasoning.
 Ensure that it is evenly coated.

 - Take a sheet pan and line it with foil before you lightly grease it.
 Arrange the chicken in one layer and bring to bake for approximately 20 minutes.
 Turn over the wings and bake for 20 more minutes or until it cooks adequately and becomes golden brown.
 The internal temperature of the oven should be 165 degrees F.

 - Serve warm.

 - 260 Calories (kcal)

 - 0 Fiber (g)

 - 85 Cholesterol (mg)

 - 200 Sodium (mg)

 Did you know that Adobo is a cooking technique, a sauce, seasoning and also the name of a dish such as Adobo wings?
 Adobo is a sauce with an intense flavor.
 You can use Adobo sauce to marinade for a sweet, smoky flavor, mix it into Glaze, use it as a finishing touch, stir it into dip or use it as a sauce.